 INTRODUCTION

 The World Health Organization (WHO) declared coronavirus disease 2019 (COVID-19), which is caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, a pandemic in March 2020[1].
 The rapid spread of COVID-19 worldwide has resulted in at least 230 million infections and deaths as of September 2021[2].
 In addition, approximately one-third of recovered individuals have persistent symptoms called long-COVID-19 or post-COVID-19 syndrome[3].
-The syndrome is characterized by signs or symptoms that develop during or after SARS-CoV-2 infection and persist for more than 12 wk after the COVID-19 recovery period[3,4].
+The syndrome is characterized by signs or symptoms that develop during or after SARS-CoV-2 infection and persist for more than 12 wk after the COVID-19 recovery [3,4].
 Fatigue and musculoskeletal pain have been observed in at least one-third and one-fifth of the patients with post-COVID-19 syndrome, respectively[3,4].
-As a result, recent studies have pointed to the growing dependence of these patients on health systems because of the slow recovery of quality of life and functionality[3].
+As a result, recent studies have shown the growing dependence on health systems in these patients because of the slow recovery of quality of life and functionality[3].

 Systemic autoimmune rheumatic diseases (SARDs) comprise a broad group of diseases characterized by multiorgan and systemic involvement, including rheumatoid arthritis, systemic lupus erythematosus, Sjögren’s syndrome, spondyloarthritis, and systemic autoimmune myopathies.
 Frequently, patients with SARDs complain of fatigue and chronic pain, which negatively affect their quality of life[5-7].
 In the context of COVID-19, these individuals may experience aggravated symptoms during and/or after the SARS-CoV-2 infection.
 Indeed, a recent study showed that patients with chronic pain (e.g., fibromyalgia) experience worsening fatigue and pain after COVID-19 [8].
 Moreover, these symptoms can persist chronically despite appropriate regular pharmacological treatments and physical exercise[5-7].
 Therefore, it is essential to establish strategies that can reduce chronic pain and fatigue to minimize functional capacity impairment in these patients[9-11].

 Transcranial direct current electrical stimulation (tDCS) is a noninvasive brain stimulation technique that has been applied to facilitate or inhibit brain areas, with promising results in pain modulation, fatigue reduction, and improvement in functional capacity in patients with regional complex pain[12,13], refractory myofascial syndrome, chronic fatigue[14], and fibromyalgia[12].
-Recently, Pinto et al[15] showed that tDCS of the dorso-lateral pre frontal cortex was largely effective in decreasing fatigue in patients with Sjögren’s syndrome.
+Recently, Pinto et al[15] showed that tDCS of the dorso-lateral pre-frontal cortex was largely effective in reducing fatigue in patients with Sjögren’s syndrome.

 Nonetheless, moderate aerobic exercise training has been extensively prescribed as a remarkable tool in the management of chronic pain patients[16].
-Despite this, recent studies also showed that the association between aerobic exercise and tDCS applied to the primary motor cortex leads to a larger effect size than aerobic exercise or tDCS alone in patients with fibromyalgia[17].
+Despite this, recent studies also showed that the combined aerobic exercise and tDCS applied to the primary motor cortex leads to a larger effect size than aerobic exercise or tDCS alone in patients with fibromyalgia[17].

 To date, there is a lack of information on tDCS in patients with other SARDs, as well as in those with post-COVID-19 syndrome.
-Based on the multisystemic components of SARDs and post-COVID syndrome, we hypothesized that tDCS of the primary motor cortex can lead to improvements in pain and fatigue related to post-COVID-19 syndrome symptoms in patients with SARDs.
+Based on the multisystemic components of SARDs and post-COVID syndrome, we hypothesize that tDCS of the primary motor cortex can lead to improvements in pain and fatigue related to post-COVID-19 syndrome symptoms in patients with SARDs.

 MATERIALS AND METHODS